php-fig/per-coding-style/spec.md

 If a hook consists of a single expression, then PHP allows it to be shortened using `=>`.
 In that case:

 * There MUST be a single space on either side of the `=>` symbol.
-* The body MUST be on the same line as the hook declaration, unless it gets prohibitively long.
-If it gets prohibitively long, the developer SHOULD consider not using the short-hook syntax.
+* The body MUST be on the same line as the hook declaration and MUST NOT be wrapped.
+If wrapping is necessary to keep the line within the line length or desired for other reasons the short-hook syntax MUST NOT be used.

 ```php
 class Example